profoundinventions/php-houdini/complex-array-patterns.rst

        );

-In this example, we extract the pairs of keys with string keys with ``forEachKeyAndvalue(ForEachOnlys::onlyStringKeys())``, .
-Then we thow away the keys, and match based on the value of those keys.
+In this example, we extract the pairs of keys with string keys with ``ForEachOnlys::onlyStringKeys()``.
+Then, we thow away the keys, and match based on the value of those keys.
 For this example, two properties ``propertyOne`` and ``propertyTwo``, both of type ``string``, will be generated.

 Adieu to Array Patterns
 -----------------------

 Hopefully that helps to illustrate Array Patterns and what you would use them for.
 It can be a powerful feature if you have to deal with code that makes heavy use of array definitions for magic methods or properties.

 If you have any questions, feel free to email ``support@profoundinventions.com``